What Is a Wrongful Death Action?

 Failing to prove any of these items could lose the lawsuit for the plaintiff, so it is crucial that enough evidence is collected and a clear case is constructed.

 Damages That Can Be Claimed

 Survivors may have been dependent on the deceased in multiple ways.
 Children may lose care, support, guidance, financial stability, inheritance, and companionship.
 Spouses may lose consortium, and other family members may take on the debt of medical expenses and funeral costs.
 If you’ve suffered from any of these factors, you can claim them, even if they don’t have an exact monetary value.
-Taking your case to a wrongful death lawyer, like from Wiseman Bray, PLLC, can help determine how much you should ask for in a claim.
+Taking your case to a wrongful death lawyer, like Patterson Bray, can help determine how much you should ask for in a claim.

 Posted on October 15, 2020 @ 6:16 am